101 things to do in Los Angeles

 Check out Echo Park beer and wine bar El Prado’s Record Club, hosted by Origami Vinyl, the record shop across the street.
 Every Tuesday, bring a record to play for your fellow barflies, and get a free drink in return.
 (Sign-ups are a week in advance, which means you’ll have to spend two Tuesdays in a row listening to great B-sides and drinking delicious beer.
 Tough life.)

 Visit the Original LA Flower Market, in—where else?—the Flower District, Downtown.
-Restaurateurs, wedding planners, florists and botany geeks (and okay, some tourists) make up the hustle and bustle among rows of flowers, plants and “floral accessories” from around the world.
-Grab a bouquet for a friend, take some great pictures, or just indulge your senses.
+Restaurateurs, wedding planners, florists and botany geeks (and okay, some tourists) make up the early morning hustle and bustle among rows of flowers, plants and “floral accessories” from around the world.
+Come out later during public hours to grab a bouquet for a friend, take some great pictures or just indulge your senses.
 Insider tip: Avoid Wednesdays and Fridays if possible—they’re busiest.

 Put the top down—or hop on your bike—and cruise along winding Mulholland Drive, the highway that travels through the San Fernando Valley to the Hollywood Hills.
 Pull over at the Nancy Hoover Pohl Overlook to take in one of the iconic views of LA’s Valley (David Lynch thriller optional).